patrikkarlsson72/software-scope/docs/VF-Company-Filter.md

 # VF Company Filter Feature Documentation

 ## Overview
-The VF Company Filter is a specialized feature that allows IT administrators to identify and filter applications that have been deployed by VF (the company).
-This feature integrates with the Windows Registry to detect VF-deployed applications and provides filtering capabilities in the user interface.
+The VF Company Filter is a specialized feature that allows IT administrators to identify and filter applications that have been managed by VF (the company).
+This feature uses the Windows "Programs and Features" interface to detect VF-managed applications by looking for APPID patterns in the Comments field, providing filtering capabilities in the user interface.

 ## Technical Implementation

 ### Backend (Rust)
 - **APPID Detection**: Scans Comments field in uninstall registry keys for "APPID:" pattern
-- **Detection Logic**: Identifies VF-deployed applications by presence of APPID in Comments field
+- **Detection Logic**: Identifies VF-managed applications by presence of APPID in Comments field
 - **Data Structure**: Added `is_vf_deployed: bool` field to `ProgramInfo` struct
 - **Integration**: VF detection runs after all other program scanning to mark existing programs